AjoyNambiar/AjoyNambiar.github.io/_posts/2022-01-09-Record Linkage Strategy.md

 The record linkage tool and approach in these must be able to scale and automate the matches.

-Here in this post I give an overview of 3 stages in this journey generally done in this order.
+Here in this post I give an overview of 3 stages record linkage journey.

 ![Preprocess](/images/3_Stages.JPG)